-Edward Caldicott was born to Edward Caldicott and Anne (nee Alford Smith) in about 1816 and was the second of their three children.
+Edward Caldicott was born to Edward Caldicott and Anne (nee Alford Smith) in about 1816 and was the second of their four children.
 His father Edward was a baker, pastry cook and confectioner, a trade which his son would also follow.

 Edward was baptised on 6th November 1816 in Leominster, Herefordshire.
 He sadly lost his mother who died when Edward was aged just 6.

 His father remarried to Caroline Hargrave on 27 September 1823 in Leominster,B and the couple had two children – William Hargrave and Elizabeth Hargrave.
 But his father was sadly made a widower for the second time in 1839.